ptal/PF2-lab-B/README.md

-# Programming fundamentals 2 - Laboratory B
+# Programming fundamentals 2 - Object class laboratory

-This is the companion code and exercises of the Chapter 7: (Almost) Everything is Object.
+This is the companion code and exercises of the lecture _(Almost) Everything is Object_.